 Gifts and Hospitality

-The CCG also has a Policy for the Acceptance of Gifts and Hospitality, which applies to all staff employed by the CCG and those carrying out work on behalf of, or at the request of the CCG.
-This includes members of the CCG Governing Body and its sub-committees.
-A Gifts and Hospitality Register is kept and routinely monitored by the CCG.
+Gifts and Hospitality is referred to in the Conflicts of Interest Policy (linked above) which applies to all staff employed by the CCG and those carrying out work on behalf of, or at the request of the CCG.
+This includes members of the CCG Governing Body and its sub-committees. pdf A Gifts and Hospitality Register (187 KB) is kept and routinely monitored by the CCG.

 External companies, including pharmaceutical companies,may sometimes make contributions to Protected Learning Time sessions they attend with GP practices.
-A register is kept of any contributions made.
+A pdf register (190 KB) is kept of any contributions made.

 Commissioning from GP Practices

-The Code of Conduct template is also used when commissioning services from GP practices, including provider consortia or organisations in which GPs may have a financial interest.
+The pdf Code of Conduct (358 KB) template is also used when commissioning services from GP practices, including provider consortia or organisations in which GPs may have a financial interest.
 These additional safeguards should enable us to:

 - Maintain confidence and trust between our patients and their GPs